 In the battle to protect data from threats and reduce risk, enterprises require endpoint products with advanced capabilities.
 However, while AEP products deliver these, no product is a panacea.
 All threat vectors must be adequately protected—a chain is only as strong as its weakest link.
 To manage risk effectively, enterprises must invest the necessary time and resources in order to understand not only their unique environment needs but also the true costs of deploying different controls.

-Jason Pappalexis is managing director of the NSS Labs Enterprise Architecture Research Group (EARG), whose charter is to help enterprises solve security challenges.
+Jason Pappalexis is managing director of the NSS Labs Enterprise Architecture Research Group.
 He has worked with endpoint protection products for more than 18 years and has held roles in the IT security industry that include administration, architecture, field engineering, and product testing.

 The results of our most recent AEP Group Test will be released at the 2018 RSA Conference.
 You can obtain a copy of the AEP 2.0 Group Test Methodology from our research library.
 The methodology describes how NSS will evaluate AEP products to provide an objective and fair assessment of the technology.